robotpilot/turtlebot3_wiki/docs/source/simulation.rst

 ..
 TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.

-Install dependent packages for the TurtleBot3 Simulation.
+Install dependent packages for TurtleBot3 Simulation.

 .. code-block:: bash